AbdulShabazz/UnrealEngine-gTTS_demo/README.md

 ### Disclaimer

 This project is *not* affiliated with Google or Google Cloud.
 Breaking upstream changes *can* occur without notice.
-This project is leveraging the undocumented [Google Translate](https://translate.google.com) speech functionality and is *different* from [Google Cloud Text-to-Speech](https://cloud.google.com/text-to-speech/).
+This project is leveraging the undocumented [Google Translate](https://translate.google.com) speech functionality and is *unrelated* to [Google Cloud Text-to-Speech](https://cloud.google.com/text-to-speech/).